-Judgements should be kept as objective as possible by detailing the type and form of the evidence to be used, the criteria to be applied and the rules by which decisions will be made.
+Judgement should be kept as objective as possible by detailing the type and form of the evidence to be used, the criteria to be applied and the rules by which decisions will be made.
 However, all assessment is inevitably dependent upon a degree of informed subjective judgement.

-The Purpose of Assessment and of Assessment Systems
+What is the Purpose of Assessment and of Assessment Systems?